govinddunani/image-comparison-otl/README.md

    ```

    This will start the backend server, and it will be accessible at `localhost:5000`.
+run the frontend and backend server seperately and do not close the backend server while running the frontend server.

 Now, it's time to set up the frontend: